Foata, Hikita, and the Bulldozer Problem: The Permutation Statistic

 The \emph{watershed} of the sequence is defined to be the value of~$k$ in Theorem~\ref{thm:watershed}.
 For example, if the sequence is $2,6,1,5,4,3$, then $k=2$, because $\Phi^{-1}(5,1,6,2)$ consists of two 2-cycles and $\Phi^{-1}(4,3)$ consists of a single 2-cycle.
 But if $k=0$ then $\Phi^{-1}(2,6,1,5,4,3)$ has a fixed point~$2$; if $k=1$ then $\Phi^{-1}(1,5,4,3)$ has a fixed point~$1$; and if $k=3$ then $\Phi^{-1}(3,4,5,1,6,2)$ has a fixed point~$3$.

-\begin{lemma} Let $S$ be a set of $2n$ (distinct) integers and let $\pi$ be a permutation of~$S$.
-Then all cycle lengths of~$\pi$ are even if and only if $\rho := \Phi(\pi)$ satisfies all the following conditions:
+\begin{lemma} Let $S$ be a set of $2n$ (distinct) integers, let $\pi$ be a permutation of~$S$, and let $\rho := \Phi(\pi)$.
+Then all cycle lengths of~$\pi$ are even if and only if no record of~$\rho$ is in an even position (i.e., $\rho_i$ is a record only if $i$ is odd). \end{lemma}